 Dating from around 3600 BC this is the oldest freestanding structure in the world.
 All that survives are the walls but it is clear that these were roofed structures in the form of large caves that would have been visible from some distance.
 A visit to this World Heritage Site is a fascinating experience and one that is not to be missed.

 This striking coastline is another must see spot on Gozo.
-The famous Azure Window is here and no matter how many times you see this spectacular rock formation, it is still stunning.
+The famous and stunning Azure Window used to stand here before the spectacular rock formation collapsed into the water.
 The Inland Sea, which is connected to the sea by a narrow tunnel in the rocks, is worth visiting and is a good spot for a swim.
 If you are adventurous enough you can take a boat trip through the tunnel out to the open sea.

 The Dwejra and the Azure Window have appeared in many films and TV shows including The Clash of the Titans (1981) and The Count of Monte Cristo (2001).
 More recently this location provided the stunning backdrop to the Dothraki wedding scene in the popular TV series Game of Thrones.